One-Rep Max Calculator

 Knowing your limits may help program your workouts, but the percentage you should use depends on your goal.
 Generally, the areas of use are:

 - Explosive power: 50% of 1RM.
-This term may be unfamiliar for many people, but it's pretty simple.
+This term may be unfamiliar to many people, but it's pretty simple.
 Think about an explosion - it happens rapidly and releases an enormous amount of energy.
 Therefore, explosive power in sports relates to your ability to exert your maximum strength in minimal time.
 Your muscles will learn how to generate power without becoming too large and slow.

 - Endurance: 70% of 1RM.
 Endurance is the ability of a muscle (group) to continue contracting over an extended time period.
 To put it simply, the greater your endurance, the longer you can keep moving.
 This type of training uses the greatest number of repetitions and also increases your metabolic rate for a couple of hours.